by Amanda Rose Newton

 As promised, this week’s mocktail features a remake of a forgotten whiskey-infused classic, the Irish Rose.
 Not familiar with it?
-This drink once loved in the roaring 20s as since gone out of fashion but has been making a comeback in the botanical cocktail scene.
-In fact, the first truly botanical cocktail I ever had was this very drink, at a distinctive Irish Pub in the McPherson Square district of DC.
+This drink, once loved in the roaring 20s, has since gone out of fashion but has been making a comeback in the botanical cocktail scene.
+In fact, the first truly botanical cocktail I ever had was this very drink at a distinctive Irish Pub in the McPherson Square district of DC.

 I’m a sucker for pink drinks, and if you are too, I am sure you will have fun serving this one up all spring long.
 With Easter and Mother’s Day around the corner, the timing is all too appropriate for this light and lovely drink.

 As the name suggests, roses are the star of this flower-powered beverage and the luscious syrup included in the recipe can be used in everything from tea to baked goods.
 To get the lovely shade of pink this drink is known for, hibiscus petals are added into the mix to lend their spring-forward palette.

 To still get the same “oomph” that whiskey brings to this drink without the hangover, the botanical powerhouse that is vanilla and citrus do a surprisingly good job of standing in for the musky, woodsy flavor profile one would expect from booze.
 Be sure to use REAL vanilla for this recipe, as that makes all the difference here!

 Citrus is very much on our minds here at the garden this week, and if you have questions about which to grow, tune in for Seth’s Live Special “Orange You Glad It’s March”!
 Here, we will give lemons the spotlight as they are often the backdrop of so many of our favorite cocktails and mocktails alike.

 Here are the top 5 lemons that do especially well here and are oh so delicious!